fence-io/website/content/articles/networking/index.md

       operator: DoesNotExist
 ```

 The "interfaces" field specifies the network interfaces over which the chosen services will be broadcast.
 This field is optional, if left unspecified, all interfaces will be utilized.
-It's essential to note that L2 announcements will function only if the selected devices are also included in the devices set specified in the field devices="{eth0,net0}".
+It's essential to note that L2 announcements will function only if the selected devices are included in the 'devices' set specified in the field 'devices="{eth0,net0}"'.

 L2 announcement functions are based on the Address Resolution Protocol (ARP).
 ARP is a fundamental protocol in computer networks used to map IP addresses to MAC addresses.
 Here's a breakdown of ARP's operation when trying to access Kubernetes load balancer service “curl 172.18.250.1/” from the local computer: